davidjguru/davidjguru.github.io/_posts/2017-6-30-drupal-sevilla-a-group-is-moving.md

 ![Drupal Developer Days Seville 2017 family picture]({{ site.baseurl }}/images/drupal_developer_days.png )

 Do you want a more extensive review?
-[Here's a better one]()(but you'll have to read it in Spanish).
+[Here's a better one](https://groups.drupal.org/node/517058){:target="_blank"} (but you'll have to read it in Spanish).
 Greetings to all.

 : wq!